 - 3.1 The SFDR permits firms to not apply the principal adverse impacts policies to certain financial products, even where the management entity is complying with the principal adverse impacts regime.
-Accordingly, the Firm has decided that, while it will comply with the principal adverse impact regime for a number of products, many other products will be excepted from compliance (as further described below). - 3.2 The Firm will comply with this PAI Sustainability Due Diligence Policy for a product where such compliance is explicitly provided for in the investment management agreement or fund offering documents, as applicable, for the relevant product (an "in-scope product").
-We have been managing client directed ESG portfolios for a number of years, and strongly believe in providing clients with an explicit choice of whether and how to express their policies, views and beliefs through their investments. - 3.3 Products that are excepted from the application of this PAI Sustainability Due Diligence Policy include, for example: - (a) products for which the PGIM Fixed Income business unit of each of PGIM, Inc. or PGIM Limited are providing investment management services for non-European clients; - (b) products where the client has not expressly instructed us to follow this PAI Sustainability Due Diligence Policy or products that the Firm has decided to except from this PAI Sustainability Due Diligence Policy as a matter of the Firm's commercial preference; and - (c) products for which it would be unlawful or contrary to applicable regulation to follow this PAI Sustainability Due Diligence Policy, for example a legal regime which requires the Firm to prioritise only economic factors when investing for certain types of client. - 3.4 Clients may request confirmation from the Firm as to whether their account is an in-scope product.
+Accordingly, the Firm has decided that, while it will comply with the principal adverse impact regime for a number of products, many other products will be excepted from compliance (as further described below). - The Firm will comply with this PAI Sustainability Due Diligence Policy for a product where such compliance is explicitly provided for in the investment management agreement or fund offering documents, as applicable, for the relevant product (an "in-scope product").
+We have been managing client directed ESG portfolios for a number of years, and are committed to providing clients and investors with strategies and solutions that help them express their policies, views and beliefs through their investments. - Products that are excepted from the application of this PAI Sustainability Due Diligence Policy include, for example: - (a) products for which the PGIM Fixed Income business unit of each of PGIM, Inc. or PGIM Limited are providing investment management services for non-European clients; - (b) products where the client has not expressly instructed us to follow this PAI Sustainability Due Diligence Policy or products that the Firm has decided to except from this PAI Sustainability Due Diligence Policy as a matter of the Firm's commercial preference; and - (c) products for which it would be unlawful or contrary to applicable regulation to follow this PAI Sustainability Due Diligence Policy, for example a legal regime which requires the Firm to prioritise only economic factors when investing for certain types of client. - 3.4 Clients may request confirmation from the Firm as to whether their account is an in-scope product.